etherion-1337/sg_food_classifier/README.md

 We attempt to train a unicorn :unicorn: named Bubble to perform food recognition on our Singaporean cuisine !

 Bubble is able to recognise 12 types of food (below) after feeding her.
-Try it out yourself :)
+Try it out yourself :yum:

 | <!-- -->    | <!-- -->    |<!-- -->     | <!-- -->    |
 |-------------|-------------|-------------|-------------|